 During a colonoscopy, the doctor inserts a colonoscope into your rectum to check for abnormalities in your entire colon.

 There's no cure for Lynch syndrome.
 People with Lynch syndrome often have tests to look for early signs of cancer.
 If cancer is found when it's small, treatment is more likely to be successful.

 Sometimes cancer can be prevented with operations to remove some organs before they can develop cancer.
 Talk with your health care provider about your options.

 Cancer screening for people with Lynch syndrome

-Your doctor may recommend other cancer-screening tests if your family has a history of other cancers.
-Ask your doctor about what screening tests are best for you.
+You might need other tests if your family has a history of other types of cancer.
+Ask your provider about which tests are best for you.